ViRb3/magisk-frida/README.md

 poetry run python build.py
 ```

-- Release ZIPs will be under `/releases`
+- Release ZIP will be under `/build`
 - frida-server downloads will be under `/downloads`